 The performance-based navigation concept is based on three basic components known as The Navigation Specification, the navigation aid infrastructure and, navigation application.
 The navigation specification identifies performance requirements in terms of precision, integrity, and continuity for intended operations in a specific airspace.

 The Navaid infrastructure describes the ground equipment requirements or, if used, space-based navigation requirements such as GPS.
 Appropriate Navaid infrastructure is essential for complying with PNB requirements.
-Navigation application is the application of navigation specification and Navaid infrastructure in combination with ATS routes and instrument flight rules in the context of airspace utilization.
+Navigation application is the application of navigation specification and Navaid infrastructure in combination with ATS routes, instrument approach procedure and instrument flight rules in the context of airspace utilization.

 Ground and space based navigation aids